Upscale tavern & inn offering seasonal American cuisine & cocktails

 "A seafood-forward suburban restaurant elevated by a husband-and-wife team that turned a neighborhood favorite into Mount Pleasant’s top spot; summer dishes emphasize local produce, exemplified by a Southern panzanella of peaches, cucumber, heirloom tomatoes, and cornbread crumbles.
 The menu showcases oysters, crudo, and a fish-and-shrimp curry named for the local watermen who supply the catch, and meals can be finished with a rich buttermilk pie with blackberries — guests can also stay in the inn’s seven guest rooms onsite." - Stratton Lawrence

-"On Tuesday, August 24, the Old Village restaurant Post House hosts a takeover with award-winning Savannah icon the Grey.
-Co-founders Mashama Bailey and Johno Morisano will pop up with a four-course meal inspired by their book." - Erin Perkins
+"I noted that the Old Village restaurant Post House will host a takeover on Tuesday, August 24 with award-winning Savannah icon the Grey; co‑founders Mashama Bailey and Johno Morisano will pop up with a four-course meal inspired by their book Black, White, and The Grey, and tickets are available on Resy." - Erin Perkins